Connect with others who understand.

 This hand has severe ulnar deviation as well as rheumatoid nodules, or firm lumps that develop along the joints in people with RA.
 (CC BY-NC-ND 4.0/DermNet)

 There are currently no medications to prevent or cure rheumatoid arthritis, but there are drugs that can help reduce inflammation or even slow or stop disease progression.
-Disease-modifying antirheumatic drugs (DMARDs) help slow disease progression.
+Disease-modifying antirheumatic drugs (DMARDs or conventional DMARDs) help slow disease progression.
 These drugs work by targeting inflammation at its source to help stop further joint damage and prevent disability.

-Targeted synthetic DMARDs are as effective as biologic drugs.
-These drugs alter the signals from cells responsible for maintaining inflammation.
+Targeted synthetic DMARDs alter the signals from cells responsible for maintaining inflammation.
 By blocking these signals, they help decrease inflammation and slow disease progression.
+These medications may be used if conventional DMARDs don’t work well enough.
+Keep in mind that they can cause serious side effects and may carry higher risks for people over 65 or people with certain heart conditions.

 Steroids (also known as corticosteroids) can also be used to manage acute symptoms of RA while reducing inflammation.
 Steroids work by mimicking the action of cortisol, the natural stress chemical that reduces inflammation.
-Your rheumatologist may prescribe corticosteroids to help manage RA symptoms while waiting for DMARDs or other medications to begin working.
+Your rheumatologist may prescribe corticosteroids to help manage RA symptoms for a short period while waiting for DMARDs or other medications to begin working.

 How Are Joint Deformities Treated?